activemerchant/active_merchant/SimplePay.md

 ### **auto()**

+**DISCLAIMER!**
+**The merchant system must achieve audited PCI-DSS compliance, too.**
+**Please don’t develop this function if your system does not meet these requirements.**

 threeDSReqAuthMethod:
-* 01 -
+* 01 - guest
-* 02 -
+* 02 - registered with the merchant
-* 05 -
+* 05 - registered with a third party ID (Google, Facebook, account, etc.)

 threeDSReqAuthType:
 * CIT - The customer is present.
 * MIT - The customer is not present.
 * REC - Recurring payment.

-In case of **CIT** type :browser is requiered, otherwise it shouldnt be included.
+In case of **CIT** type *:browser* is requiered and the response could contain a redirectURL for the challange.

-threeDSExternal:
-It is possible to use external 3DS challange option
+In case of MIT or REC the *:browser*, should not be included.

 ```ruby
 credit_card = ActiveMerchant::Billing::CreditCard.new(